We are seeking for suitably qualified individuals for the following project/contract positions for SGIFF 2021:

 - Demonstrated ability to train, guide, and mentor a team.

 - Able to work well with a diverse team of colleagues, partners, and stakeholders

 This is a full-time position based in Singapore.
 Suitably qualified candidates regardless of nationality and citizenship can apply.
 Only local terms of employment will be offered.
 The company will assist in the application of a work visa, if necessary.

-Interested applicants may send a copy of your CV including the position you are applying for, a picture of yourself, two references, and your expected salary to firstname.lastname@example.org by 31 May 2017.
+Interested applicants may send a detailed cover letter that includes your thoughts on SGIFF and its position in the region, a copy of your CV, a picture of yourself, two references, and your expected salary to email@example.com by 24 March 2021.

 Only shortlisted candidates will be contacted.

 About the Singapore International Film Festival (SGIFF)

 Founded in 1987, the Singapore International Film Festival (SGIFF) is the largest and longest-running film event in Singapore.
 It has become an iconic event in the local arts calendar that is widely attended by international film critics; and known for its dynamic programming and focus on ground-breaking Asian cinema for Singapore and the region.

 Committed to nurturing and championing local and regional talent, its competition component, the Silver Screen Awards, brings together emerging filmmakers from Asia and Southeast Asia while paying tribute to acclaimed cinema legends.

 With its mentorship programmes, masterclasses and dialogues with attending filmmakers, the Festival also serves as a catalyst for igniting public interest, artistic dialogue, and cultural exchanges in the art of filmmaking.